erfangc/sac/README.md

 #### sac-store-h2

 `sac-store-h2` implements the data interfaces declared by `sac-core` using an h2 embedded database.
 This is useful for proof-of-concepts, demos, integration tests and other non-production use cases

+## TODOs

+ - Redis backend
+ - Terraform templates
+ - Resource based access control (i.e. bypass policy assignment scan)
+ - Principal attribute forwarding in policies
+ - Conditions in policies